Black Women

 However, the proceeding matches ended in three knockouts.
 And Freeda Foreman’s stay in the boxing ring came to a sudden end.
 She retired barely 18 months into her boxing career.
 Houston Chronicle reported that Freeda lost out of a boxing competition in the sixth round and said her goodbyes to the game forever.

-Freeda said during a New York Times interview that her decision to leave the sports was influenced by her dad not entirely supporting her love for boxing.
+During a New York Times interview, Freeda stated that her decision to leave the sport was influenced by her dad not entirely supporting her love for boxing.
 TMZ reports also agreed with this view but added that Freeda’s dad paid her off boxing.

 “Dad never wanted any of his kids to see him fight.
 He always protected us from that world,” Freeda told the London Mirror.
 “With five brothers, there were plenty of fights at home.
 When Dad was home, we’d run around the house, play fighting and I’d beat up on my three younger brothers!”